python/mypy/docs/source/command_line.rst

   non-strict-Optional run.
 Therefore, when using this flag, you should also re-check your code without ``--strict-optional`` to ensure new type errors are not introduced.

-- ``--disallow-untyped-defs`` reports an error whenever it encounters a function definition without type annotations.

 - ``--check-untyped-defs`` is less severe than the previous option -- it type checks the body of every function, regardless of whether it